Special Educational Needs

 (Please see additional information provided on our SEND provision pages.)

-How we assess and evaluate the effectiveness of our SEN provision and how we involve parents, carers and pupils in this process?
+How we assess and evaluate the effectiveness of our SEND provision and how we involve parents, carers and pupils in this process?

-• The SENCO annual report to the Governors.
+- The SENDCo annual report to the Governors.

 Involving pupils, parents and other outside agencies in creating and reviewing pupil profiles.